-Rashmika Mandanna Expresses Her Wish To Work With The Top Stars
+Rashmika Mandanna Expresses Wish To Work With Top Stars

-Rashmika Mandanna has a very sound fan base in Tamil Nadu as well; all thanks to her memorable act in films like Geetha Govindam, Kirik Party etc. Her debut movie in Tamil is on the way and now, the comments made by the actress during an award show, have garnered attention of her fans.
+Rashmika Mandanna has a very sound fan base in Tamil Nadu as well; all thanks to her memorable act in films like Geetha Govindam, Kirik Party, etc. Her debut movie in Tamil is on the way and now, the comments made by the actress during an award show, have garnered the attention of her fans.
 According to reports, the actress has expressed her wish to work with Rajinikanth and Ajith Kumar.

-According to reports, during an award event, Rashmika Mandanna mentioned that she watches Rajinikanth movies and she wants to act with the superstar.
+According to reports, during an award function, Rashmika Mandanna mentioned that she watches Rajinikanth movies and added that she wants to act with the superstar.
 Meanwhile, she also expressed her eagerness to work with Ajith Kumar.
-Reportedly, these comments were followed by huge cheer from the audiences.
+Reportedly, these comments were followed by huge cheers from the audiences.

 Earlier, rumours were doing the rounds that Rashmika Mandanna might team up with Vijay in Thalapathy 64, directed by Lokesh Kanagaraj.
 But no official confirmation has come up regarding the star cast of the movie yet.
 In some of the earlier interviews, Rashmika Mandanna had expressed her interest to work with Vijay as well.
 Let us hope that her wish to work with the top stars of the industry would materialise soon.